 In 1982, after several major strikes and a lack of corporate and community funding, the Kansas City Philharmonic closed its doors after its 49th year.
 This was a very discouraging time for us all.

 Fortunately, symphonic orchestra in Kansas City was not to die.
-An extremely generous contribution from the late Mr. Crosby Kemper, the chairman of United Missouri Bank (now UMB Bank) provided the funding for a new orchestra to be formed.
+An extremely generous contribution from the late Mr. Crosby Kemper, the chairman of United Missouri Bank (now UMB Bank) provided the funding for a new orchestra to be formed, the Kansas City Symphony.
 Russell Patterson, the late General Director of the Lyric Opera of Kansas City, became the orchestra’s first conductor, a new orchestra was hired under a new collective bargaining agreement, and the Symphony switched its performing venue from the Music Hall (utilized by the Philharmonic) to the Lyric Theatre in downtown Kansas City.
 The new organization was operated out of the offices of the Lyric Opera of Kansas City, which handled all marketing, publicity, ticket selling and administrative functions for the orchestra.
 The new organization, newly incorporated in 1982, was called the Kansas City Symphony.

 The organization’s finances were aided by a small endowment fund in the hands of the Philharmonic Foundation, which became the Symphony Foundation.